 Specialist instructors work with students and parents to develop and reinforce social and language skills needed for successful participation in normative scholastic and social settings.

 Students in the Auditory-Oral program attend daily classes with other hearing-impaired students, under the tutelage of an NRIC oral teacher of the deaf.
 Students also attend daily auditory training sessions with an auditory-oral speech language pathologist.

 The Auditory-Oral Program has inclusive early childhood and elementary classrooms at Edgewood Highlands Elementary School in Cranston.

 Early Childhood ProgramStudents in the early childhood program work and socialize with hearing peer models that provide constant feedback about everyday life in a normative social or scholastic community.
 Elementary students experience the same socialization and normative education opportunities at Edgewood Highlands, where classrooms are engineered and constructed to optimize acoustics for conveying the human voice.

 For additional information on NRIC's Auditory-Oral Program, please contact Donna Rizzo at (401) 270-8065.

-In addition, the AOP provides outreach services to children back in their home district via classroom consultation, direct service, and professional development to staff working with children with hearing losses.
+The Auditory-Oral Program aids students, back in their home district, via classroom consultation, direct service, and professional training for local staff working with hearing impaired students.